cvut/javascript/README.md

 ## The Harmful Parts

 JavaScript got some bad reputation, partly for its troubled past and incompatibility across implementations in various browsers, and partly for just being a misunderstood language.
 Some features of JavaScript look deceptively similar to other languages (typically Java), but in JavaScript they just _work different_.
-But many times you actually don’t need these features – and you may arrive to a better, more robust solutions.
+But many times these frustrations are self-inflicted; you can easily avoid the problematic features altogether.

 We particularly draw from Douglas Crockford’s recommendations, or what he calls “the good parts” of JavaScript.